-3. Shorten the Checkout Funnel
+Shorten the Checkout Funnel

-Many internet users simply do not want to create their account and will give up if asked.
+Many internet users simply don’t want to create their account and will give up if asked.
 You can always leave the user the ability to create an account or continue without creating an account.
-This is the choice made by the Amazon.
+This is the choice made by Amazon and other ecommerce giants.

 From the same perspective, avoid asking your customers too much information.
 Just ask them for the really essential information for billing (name, surname, email, address, bank details, etc.).
 You can enrich your CRM later, once the user has become one of your customers.
 You have to go step by step, in a subtle way.
-And of course, don’t ask for the same information twice.
+And of course, don’t ask for the same information twice!

-To upstream of the checkout funnel (but this is even part of the limit), think of offering a fluid navigation, allowing easy access to your different products.
-This of course also significantly improves WooCommerce conversion rate optimization (or simply conversion optimization).
+To upstream of the checkout funnel (but this is even part of the limit), think of offering fluid navigation, allowing easy access to your different products.
+This of course also significantly improves ecommerce conversion rate optimization (or simply conversion optimization).

-4. Position and Wording of CTAs
+Position and Wording of CTAs

-There are three aspects to consider:
+There are three aspects to consider while creating the CTAs:

 - Color and shape: The call to action buttons must stand out from your pages, stand out from other content.
 They must attract the attention of the user.
 Choose the right colors (orange or green for example) and use pictograms.